nikoyee/weather/README.md

 For a simple solution to storing api keys.
 I created a js file to store these kind of data.
 It is ignored in this repo so dont forget to create onea and add the necessary variables.

 ## To Do
-* Fetch calls to Weather API
-* AsyncStorage of the payload from the API
+* Fix the order of the days displayed
-* PullDown gesture to check if data is updated
+* Find a solution to refresh data on pulldown gesture.
+Currently, we have a button to invoke a refresh in data.

+## How to run it locally
+* TBD

 ## ScreenShot